simpeg/aurora/paper/paper.md

 # Acknowledgments
 The authors would like to thank IRIS (now EarthScope) for supporting the development of Aurora.
 Joe Capriotti at SimPEG helped with online documentation and the initial release.
+Ben Murphy at USGS provided methods for rotating impedance tensors from z-file formatted data.

 ```python